kul-optec/alpaqa/doxygen/pages/Installation.md

 target_link_libraries(main PRIVATE alpaqa::alpaqa)
 ```

-Different targets are available.
-Depending on your needs, you might want to
+Different components and targets are available.
+Depending on your needs, you
-link to:
+might want to link to:

  - `alpaqa::alpaqa`: the core alpaqa library and solvers
  - `alpaqa::casadi-loader`: provides the `CasADiProblem` class that allows